ReflectionHLE/ReflectionHLE/README.md

 reimplementations of Keen 1-3 and Keen 4-6.
 Originally started as a branch of CloneKeen known as CloneKeenPlus.

+* Richard Mandel for releasing original source codes for the complete Catacomb series and Hovertank 3D.

+* John Carmack, John Romero, Jason Blochowiak, Tom Hall and Adrian Carmack for their original works on Keen Dreams, as well as works on Catacomb 3-D finding their ways into the Catacomb Adventure Series (Catacomb Abyss included) later.
+* Mike Maynard, James Row, Nolan Martin, Steven Maines, Carol Ludden, Jerry Jones, James Weiler and Judi Mangham for their additional works on the Catacomb Adventure Series.

 * Apologizes to anybody not mentioned here who deserves a credit.
 Guess I can say to all of you, that you should be considered special here. :)